Alonso-del-Arte/chess/doc/Variants.md

 move but not both, a queen with the ability to move like a knight must choose to move as a bishop, knight or rook in a given move.

+This variant has more possibilities for stalemate than regular chess.
+For example, a knight-enhanced queen would be likelier than a regular queen to trap the opponent's king in such a way that the only safe option is for that king to not move at all.

 ### Playing power-up by capture on a physical board

 Although like Fog of War this variant is perhaps played by computer, unlike Fog